Surveys & panels

 CONAMORE is an ongoing longitudinal study of Dutch adolescents that examines their personality and identity, their relationships with parents and peers as well as their emotional and behavioural states.

 The purpose of this survey is to study the economic and psychological determinants of the saving behavior of households.
-The data are collected through the CentERpanel, which collects data every week on various topics.
+The data are collected through the CentERpanel, which collects data biweekly on various topics.

 The Dutch Parliamentary Election Studies was founded in 1971 as a joint project of all chairholders in the field of Politicology in the Netherlands.
 The core of the Studies consists of a survey of the elections for the Lower House among a representative sample of the electorate of the Netherlands.